 In both, a young boy is transported to a video game rpg like world, both are very well known, and enjoyable.
 I think someone who likes one, will enjoy the other later, but should expect a change in tone.

-In sao, a boy enters a virtual reality game alongside many others, and finds that they cannot leave, and the story follows from there, as he and many other
+In sao, a boy enters a virtual reality game alongside many others, and finds that they cannot leave, and the story follows from there, as he and many other gamers try to

 It is similar, as it revolves around being in another "world".
 However, the two anime differ in genre, as SAO is an action/adventure, whereas, Kono Saburashii Sekai ni Shukufuku wo! is both things, but primarily a comedy.